ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

   header is OPTIONAL.

-Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport`, the HTTP/3 server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
+Upon receiving an extended CONNECT request with a `:protocol` field set to `webtransport-h3`, the HTTP/3 server can check if it has a WebTransport server associated with the specified `:authority` and `:path` values.
 If it does not, it SHOULD reply with status code 404 ({{Section 15.5.5 of !HTTP=RFC9110}}).
 When the request contains the `Origin` header, the WebTransport server MUST